14 ways to open Windows 10 Settings

-Once you do one of these actions, you can launch the Settings app using a very visible shortcut, either from the Start Menu, or the taskbar.
+Once you do one of these actions, you can launch the Settings app using a convenient shortcut, either from the Start Menu, or the taskbar.

-The last method we found is very cumbersome, but we decided to share it anyway.
+The last method we found is cumbersome, but we decided to share it for the sake of completeness.
 Open Control Panel and go to "User Accounts -> User Accounts."
-Then, click or tap on "Make changes to my account in PC Settings.”
-This takes you to the "Your info" section from Settings.
+Then, click or tap on "Make changes to my account in PC Settings."
+It takes you to the "Your info" section from Settings.